 - ½ tsp Kosher salt

-- Either chocolate shavings, crushed cookies, chopped peanut butter cups, or chopped peanuts
+- For serving: Either chocolate shavings, crushed cookies, chopped peanut butter cups, or chopped peanuts

 - Whip the heavy cream.
 Place 1½ cups heavy cream in the bowl of a stand mixer fitted with whisk attachment, then whisk on medium speed until stiff peaks form.
 Transfer whipped cream to a small bowl.